 131 Franklin St.

 “A collection of curious wonders.”
 That’s how Journey’s Eye describes their shop, and it’s a good start.
 The owners travel across the country to curate one-of-a-kind home furnishings and vintage finds.
-Since opening in Clarksville in 2015, they’ve expanded to work with local artisans who providing high quality, handmade products including jewelry, candles, cards, and books that you can only find at Journey’s.
+Since opening in Clarksville in 2015, they’ve expanded to work with local artisans who provide high-quality, handmade products including jewelry, candles, cards, and books that you can only find at Journey’s.
 It’s one of the places where you want to stay overnight and see the elves busy at work because the place looks different every day!
-Many of the larger pieces are designed and repurposed by one of the owners – look closely and you might recognize tractor parts, airplane components, among other things!
-(He also designed and produced the lighting, signage and bar at nearby Strawberry Alley Ale Works.)
+Many of the larger pieces are designed and repurposed by one of the owners – look closely and you might recognize tractor parts, and airplane components, among other things!
+(He also designed and produced the lighting, signage, and bar at nearby Strawberry Alley Ale Works.)
 Bonus: The welcoming and gracious spirits of Journey’s owners make this a place you’ll want to hang out.

 2231-L Madison St.